thijoubert/chulapa/collections/_posts/2022-06-28-Ransomware-SharePoint-What-to-take-away-from-ProofPoint-article.md

 <br/>
 ## What about the "encryption" of files?
+As written before, the "encryption" doesn't have to be real encryption, and that's the strength of this scenario.
+Just modify the file (e.g., by replacing the content with a " ") until all versions are scrolled through to make it unusable.

 To scroll through the versions, an attacker will have several possibilities depending on the compromise: